Seven aspects of your financial life to review as the year draws to a close.

 The end of a year makes us think about last-minute things we need to address and good habits we want to start keeping.
 To that end, here are seven aspects of your financial life to think about as this year leads into the next…

+Your retirement planning strategy.
 Does it seem as practical as it did a few years ago?
 Are you able to max out contributions to IRAs and workplace retirement plans like 401(k)s?
 Is it time to make catch-up contributions?
 Finally, consider Roth IRA conversion scenarios, and whether the potential tax-free retirement distributions tomorrow seem worth the taxes you may incur today.
 If you are at the age when a Required Minimum Distribution (RMD) is required from your traditional IRA(s), be sure to take your RMD by December 31.
 If you don’t, the IRS will assess a penalty of 50% of the RMD amount on top of the taxes you will already pay on that income.
-(While you can postpone your very first IRA RMD until April 1, 2017, that forces you into taking two RMDs next year, both taxable events.)1
+(While you can postpone your very first IRA RMD until April 1, 2019, that forces you into taking two RMDs next year, which positions you to face greater income tax.)1

 Review any sales of appreciated property and both realized and unrealized losses and gains.
-Take a look back at last year’s loss carry-forwards.
+Look back at last year’s loss carry-forwards.
 If you’ve sold securities, gather up cost-basis information.
 Look for any transactions that could potentially enhance your circumstances.

-Plan charitable contributions or contributions to education accounts, and make any desired cash gifts to family members.
-The annual federal gift tax exclusion is $14,000 per individual for 2016, meaning you can gift as much as $14,000 to as many individuals as you like this year tax-free.
-A married couple can gift up to $28,000 tax-free to as many individuals as they like.
-The gifts don’t count against the lifetime estate tax exemption amount, which is $5.45 million per individual and $10.9 million per married couple for 2016.3
+Your charitable gifting goals.
+Plan charitable contributions or contributions to education accounts; make any desired cash gifts to family members.
+The annual federal gift tax exclusion is $15,000 per individual for 2018, meaning you can gift as much as $15,000 to as many individuals as you like this year tax-free.
+(The limit will stay at $15,000 in 2019.)
+Married spouses can each make $15,000 gifts.
+So long as these gifts are within the annual exclusion amount (that is, $15,000 or less), they do not count against the lifetime estate tax exemption amount, which is $11.4 million per individual (and $22.8 million per married couple) in 2019.3

 You could also gift appreciated securities to a charity.
 If you have owned them for more than a year, you can deduct 100% of their fair market value and legally avoid capital gains tax you would normally incur from selling them.4

-Besides outright gifts, you can plan other financial moves on behalf of your family – you can create and fund trusts, for example.
-The end of the year is a good time to review any trusts you have in place.
+Besides outright gifts, you can explore creating and funding trusts on behalf of your family.
+The end of the year is also a good time to review any trusts you have in place.

-Did you happen to get married or divorced in 2016?
+Life events.
+Did you happen to get married or divorced in 2018?
 Did you move or change jobs?
 Buy a home or business?
 Did you lose a family member, or see a severe illness or ailment affect a loved one?
 Did you reach the point at which Mom or Dad needed assisted living?
 Was there a new addition to your family this year?
 Did you receive an inheritance or a gift?
-All of these circumstances can have a financial impact on your life, the way you invest and plan for retirement, and how you wind down your career or business.
+All these circumstances can have a financial impact on your life, and even the way you invest and plan for retirement and wind down your career or business.
 They are worth discussing with the financial or tax professional you know and trust.